Who we are

 Alexander has extensive knowledge of parliamentary practice and procedure, the rules relating to select committees, legislative drafting and legislative scrutiny.
 He has worked directly with senior Members of Parliament and Peers, and between 2017 and 2021 was part of the House of Lords senior leadership team.

 Alexander has particular expertise in issues relating to Brexit, constitutional law, complex human rights issues, and counter-terrorism.
 He is a specialist on law relating to Parliament and is the co-editor of ‘Parliament and the Law’, the leading text in this area.
-He has also been a visiting public law lecturer at University College London.
+Alexander is Visiting Professor at Durham University and sits as a barrister member of the Barristers’ Disciplinary Tribunal.

 Bar Standards Board